-As the capabilities and technology of welding systems have continually progressed, more and more companies are considering the implementation of orbital welding as a cost effective alternative manufacturing and fabrication process.
+As the capabilities and technology of welding systems have continually progressed, more and more companies are considering the implementation of orbital welding as a cost-effective alternative manufacturing and fabrication process.
 For companies that plan to include orbital welding to their workflow, some background and basic operating fundamentals can assist you with the selection of the right equipment for the job.

-Orbital welders come in a wide variety of configurations and types as welding systems became more sophisticated and versatile.
+Orbital welders come in a wide variety of configurations and types as automatic welding systems became more sophisticated and versatile.
 The process of orbital welding can now be utilized in many manufacturing roles where components need to be rapidly and repeatedly fabricated with dependable quality and consistent precision beyond conventional pipe welding.

-Orbital welding systems designed to work in conjunction with tube cutting machines for joining electropolished ID stainless tubing through autogenous butt welding have become an integral part of the construction and maintenance of high purity tubing and process piping systems for food and beverage, petrochemical, semiconductor, and pharmaceutical industries, just to name a few.
+Orbital welding equipment designed to work in conjunction with tube cutting machines for joining electropolished ID stainless tubing through autogenous butt welding has become an integral part of the construction and maintenance of high purity tubing and process piping systems for food and beverage, petrochemical, semiconductor, and pharmaceutical industries, just to name a few.
 Excellent arc control produces uniform weld fusion while preserving the integrity of the ID bore so that weld points do not present a contamination source.

 Special mechanized orbital pipe welding systems are available with single and multiple heads that are producing significantly higher performance in terms of weld head travel and filler metal deposition rates.
-These productivity increases are an extremely important factor for midstream production in the oil and gas industry, land based and offshore pipeline production, and for municipal and commercial piping infrastructure maintenance and construction projects.
+These productivity increases are an extremely important factor for midstream production in the oil and gas industry, land-based and offshore pipeline production, and for municipal and commercial piping infrastructure maintenance and construction projects.

-Many industrial orbital welding systems are employed for the fabrication of primary structures that will be employed in oil exploration and production.
+Many industrial orbital welding machines are employed for the fabrication of primary structures that will be employed in oil exploration and production.
 Much of this fabrication is conducted onshore with the structures being transported to their place of deployment.
 The joining of pipeline sections in onshore “fab-yards” also decreases the level of offshore joining required.

 Programmable weld controllers offer the ability for companies to develop weld procedures and record and store proprietary welding process instructions and parameters in program files that can be cataloged, retrieved, and digitally distributed throughout the enterprise.